alttch/eva3/install/demos/eva_farm/README.rst

   turn the pump off

-* If the pump is turned on by operator, it should be automatically turned off in 30 seconds for greenhouse 1, for 45 seconds for greenhouse 2
+* If the pump is turned on by operator, it should be automatically turned off in 30 seconds for greenhouse 1, in 45 seconds for greenhouse 2

-* The pump should not be automatically turned off, if it was turned on by operator but then measure monitoring detected that soil is dry
+* The pump should not be automatically turned off if it was turned on by operator but then measure monitoring detected that soil is dry

 * macro **start_manual_watering** is called by operator, other macros are